climateaction-tech/grid-aware-software/README.md

 This work is open source and licensed using Creative Commons Attribution-ShareAlike 4.0 International (<a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en">CC BY-SA 4.0 Deed</a>).

-In short you are free to use this work, but you must give appropriate credit and link back to this repo.
+In short you are free to use this work, but you must give appropriate credit to the author and link back to this repo.

 <a href="https://github.com/climateaction-tech/grid-aware-software">https://github.com/climateaction-tech/grid-aware-software</a>.